reekoheek/viper/README.md

 # Viper
 Viper is e **V** erything **I** s **PER** mitted, a simple blog management system written in PHP.
 Post something in markdown style, and you'll set to publish.
 I create this one for my beloved friends, Subhan Toba.
 So people now can write what is in their mind via a fun blogging system.
+Viper is free and should always be free.

 # Philosophy
-The main idea is create a simple blog management system, make it simple, always simple as KISS.
+The main idea is create a simple blog management system, which you can feel happy when you write some text line by line.

 # Requirement and Installation